Wesztman/Wesztman/README.md

 </p>

 <p>
-  <h3 align="center">A Software/DevOps engineer with a particular interest in everything surrounding automation and software engineering efficiency.</p></h3>
+  <h3 align="center">A Software/DevOps engineer with a particular interest in automation and software engineering efficiency.</p></h3>
 <br />

 <br />